ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/copilot.md

 ToolJet Copilot is currently in public beta, making it accessible to users.
 :::

-**ToolJet Copilot** helps you write your queries faster.
-It uses OpenAI to suggest queries based on your data.
+**ToolJet Copilot** offers recommended code snippets for writing query transformations, based on the provided prompts.

 ## Activating Copilot